-Early orthodontic treatment in children, also known as interceptive orthodontic treatment, can help identify and treat potential issues early before they develop into more serious oral problems.
+Early orthodontic treatment in children, also known as interceptive orthodontic treatment or pre-orthodontics, can help identify and treat potential issues early before they develop into more serious oral problems.
 Intervention can begin as early as age 7, while the teeth are still developing and the jaw is still growing.
 At this early age, certain dental conditions such as over-crowding and cross-bites may be easier to correct.

 The major benefits of early orthodontic intervention include: